OctopusDeploy/blog/blog/2020-09/github-codespaces-private-preview/index.md

 ## Conclusion

-Although GitHub Codespaces is still in private preview, it’s very apparent that it’s the tool of the future.
+Although GitHub Codespaces is still in private preview, it’s very apparent that it’s a tool of the future.
 There’s just no need for a developer to leave GitHub.
 They can now store code and write it all in one place.